jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

 etc.), so the principal key of a piece is related to the accessory keys which occur in it (the key of the fifth above and below, the third above and below, etc.).
-In a piece in c major, the key of g major plays much the same part that a chord of g major does in a short cadence in the key of c, or that the tone of g does in an arpeggio on the chord of c, or that the tones b and d do in the scale of c.
-That is, the effect in all these cases is dissonant; it has no justification in itself, independent of its relation to something else ; its justification is conditioned, said it can lay no claim to permanent duration.
+In a piece in c major, the _key_ of g major plays much the same part that a _chord_ of g major does in a short cadence in the key of c, or that the tone of g does in an arpeggio on the chord of c, or that the tones b and d do in the scale of c.
+That is, the effect in all these cases is _dissonant_; it has no justification in itself, independent of its relation to something else ; its justification is _conditioned_, said it can lay no claim to permanent duration.

-Thus the fundamental laws of chord- succession, as well as of the succession of keys (Modulation) may be deduced directly from the extension of these simplest musical conceptions, consonance and dissonance.
-Psychology teaches us that different conceptions cannot maintain themselves at the same time in consciousness on a footing of equality ; one must dominate, and the others will seem to contradict or disturb it.
-This doctrine proves true in the fullest sense in the case of musical ideas ; it furnishes the data for a true definition of consonance and dissonance, such as the physicists and physiolo- gists in vain attempt to formulate.
+Thus the fundamental laws of chord succession, as well as of the succession of keys (Modulation) may be deduced directly from the extension of these simplest musical conceptions, consonance and dissonance.
+Psychology teaches us that different conceptions cannot maintain themselves at the same time in consciousness on a footing of equality; one must dominate, and the others will seem to contradict or disturb it.
+This doctrine proves true in the fullest sense in the case of musical ideas; it furnishes the data for a true definition of consonance and dissonance, such as the physicists and physiolo- gists in vain attempt to formulate.
 By means of it we discover not only the difference in principle between consonance and dissonance, but also the qualitative difference between the different kinds of dissonances which Lotze demanded.

-(Consonance is the perception of unity in the relation of the tones which make up a chord.
+Consonance is the perception of unity in the relation of the tones which make up a chord.
 Dissonance is the perception of want of unity in the chord; of the presence of elements belonging to other chords which disturb the unity, which contradict the main sense of the chord.
-The two or more chords which are always represented in a dissonant chord are not coordinate in it, but one of them is chief, and the rest modify it.
+The two or more chords which are always represented in a dissonant chord are not _coördinate_ in it, but one of them is chief, and the rest modify it.
 This modification will differ, of course, according to the various relations of the chords rej)resented.
 The experience of centuries has established that the tonic chord in a key can only be a major or a minor chord.
 This we may easily confirm at any time by psychological experiment, and must, therefore, regard it as a natural law.
-No diminished chord, chord of the seventh, or any^kind of dissonance can possibly serve as principal chord of a key.
-It is strange, therefore, that theorists did not long ago arrive at the conclusion that dissonant chords are yicver intelligible in and of themselves, but must always be understood in thf-
+No diminished chord, chord of the seventh, or any kind of dissonance can possibly serve as principal chord of a key.
+It is strange, therefore, that theorists did not long ago arrive at the conclusion that dissonant chords are _never intelligible in and of themselves_, but must always be understood _in the_

 ---